digipolisantwerp/auth_aspnetcore_deprecated/README.md

-AutomaticTokenRefresh | Set to true to enable automatic token refresh.| false TokenRefreshTime | The amount of minutes before the jwt token expiration time at which to automatically refresh the token.| 5 AccessDeniedPath | The path to redirect when the access is denied. |
+AutomaticTokenRefresh | Set to true to enable automatic token refresh.| false TokenRefreshTime | The amount of minutes before the jwt token expiration time at which to automatically refresh the token.| 5 AccessDeniedPath | The path to redirect when the access is denied. | UseDotnetKeystore | Set to true to use a shared (external) dataprotection key store to store the key used by cookie auth.| DotnetKeystore | Connection string for the shared dataprotection key store.|

 ### Additional claims